 Delivering baggage on time

 We will make reasonable efforts to ensure that all checked baggage is available as soon as possible after a passenger’s flight arrives at the gate.
 In the unlikely event your baggage does not arrive at your destination with you, we will initiate a search and make reasonable efforts to return the baggage to you within 24 hours.
-In the further unlikely event that your baggage cannot be located, we will refund any fees that you have paid for its transportation (including fees for excess or overweight baggage).
+In the further unlikely event that your baggage cannot be located, we will refund any fees that you have paid for its transportation (including fees for extra or overweight baggage).
 In addition, we will pay compensation for lost or delayed baggage as required by applicable international agreements.

 Allow reservations to be held at least for 24 hours at quoted fare